 For a 20-year warranty, 30 mils of elastomeric roof coating will need to be applied.

-The elastomeric manufacturer (Henry, Progressive Materials, etc.) have performed extensive weather testing to determine how long their products will last.
+Elastomeric manufacturers (Henry, Progressive Materials, GAF, etc.) have performed extensive weather testing to determine the life of their products.

 Can elastomeric roof coatings last longer than their warranty?

 Yes, and most of them do.
-It isn’t extraordinary to see a 10-year warrantied roof still be in excellent condition after the expired warranty.
+It isn’t extraordinary to see a 10-year-warrantied roof still in excellent condition after the warranty expires.

 Brian Chavalia (40+ years of commercial roofing experience) has seen this personally.
 He inspected a roof 15 years after restoration and saw that the topcoat still had all the granules embedded.